anastasiareitz/AzureDataTransfer/README.md

 2. Submit Query function exceeds 10 min limit and fails
    - Use azure_submit_queries() function
-   - Reduce the datetime range of the query (recommendation is less than 100M records)
+   - Reduce the datetime range of the query (recommend less than 100M records)
    - Decrease break_up_query_freq value in azure_submit_query()
    - Decrease parallel_process_break_up_query_freq value in azure_submit_queries()
    - Use Premium or Dedicated Plan with no time limit

 ## Changelog

+2.0.0:
+- changed to FastAPI in order to use Swager interactive docs

 1.5.0:
 - added azure_submit_queries() function for larger datetime ranges and parallel processing